serpenscaput/wl9/README.md

 about ROTT tools or mods.
 To be corrected in the future, I guess.

 Since many files contained long lines and so wouldn't wrap when displayed, they were batch modified to force a line break after every 60-80 characters.
 Hope they don't look ugly, but things seem fine at first glance.
+If you encounter a file that isn't wrapping, click "Raw" when viewing it and your browser should do the job then.

 2. What's not here?